-As a result of the outturn, General Fund unallocated Balances stand at £2.674M as at 31 March 2012, which is well in excess of the minimum £1M level.
+As a result of the outturn, General Fund unallocated Balances stand at £3.7M as at 31 March 2014, which is well in excess of the minimum £1M level.
 This is before consideration of any requests by services to carry forward underspends; if any are approved this will effectively reduce available amounts.
-Also it should be noted that contributions totalling £325K and £418K are already budgeted to be taken from Balances during 2012/13, to increase the Invest to Save reserve and support the revenue budget respectively.
-Effectively this means that almost £931K of available Balances are currently unallocated.
+It should be noted that a contribution of £457K is already budgeted to be transferred out to support the revenue budget during 2014/15.
+The use of Balances is an important element in addressing the Council's financial challenges and establishing a sustainable budget.

-2.3 Housing Revenue Account (HRA)
+2.2 Housing Revenue Account (HRA)

-The Local Government and Housing Act 1989 require Councils to maintain a separate ring-fenced account for the provision of local authority housing, which cannot be subsidised by the General Fund.
+The Local Government and Housing Act 1989 requires Councils to maintain a separate ring-fenced account for the provision of local authority housing, which cannot be subsidised by the General Fund.
 This account, known as the Housing Revenue Account (HRA), deals with all the transactions involving the management of the Council's housing stock.
 Full details of this are included later within these accounts.